 Proteins are vital macromolecules that perform essential cellular functions.
 They achieve their specific three-dimensional structures through folding.
 Misfolded or unfolded proteins can lead to proteotoxic stress, cellular dysfunction, and tissue damage, contributing to chronic diseases like Alzheimer’s, Parkinson’s, Huntington’s, and various cancers.
 Cells employ several mechanisms to ensure proper protein folding, including chaperones, the ubiquitin-proteasome system, co-translational control, and quality control networks such as the integrated stress response (ISR) and unfolded protein response (UPR).
 The UPR is crucial for cancer cell survival, as it helps restore protein homeostasis by reducing transcription, enhancing folding capacity, and degrading misfolded proteins.
 Intrinsic and extrinsic stresses—such as hypoxia, glucose depletion, lactic acidosis, oxidative stress, low pH, and errors in glycoprotein and lipid biosynthesis—heighten the demands for protein translation and secretion in malignancies, further stressing the protein secretory pathway and increasing misfolded protein levels.
 Depending on the duration and severity of proteotoxic stress, the UPR can activate survival signals through adaptive and anti-apoptotic pathways or induce cell death programs.
 Therefore, pharmacologically inducing pro-apoptotic UPR or inhibiting pro-survival UPR may offer therapeutic benefits in cancer treatment.
 This study investigates the effects of chronic UPR induction by combining 2DG and Metformin—two drugs that induce UPR through different mechanisms—on the AML-related KG1a cell line.
 Results indicate that these drugs induce cell death by upregulating pro-apoptotic UPR genes, including ATF4, ATF5, and CHOP.
 Additionally, another study found a direct correlation between elevated levels of UPR markers ATF4 and ATF6 and the stage and grade of endometrial cancer, suggesting their significant role in cancer progression and prognosis.

-Keywords: Proteins, biosynthesis, stem cell therapy, viscoelastic properties, scaffolds
+Keywords: Proteins, Biosynthesis, Stem cell therapy, Viscoelastic properties, Scaffolds

-*Corresponding author E-mail:
+*E-mail address:

 aDepartment of Clinical Biochemistry, Faculty of Medicine, Ardabil University of Medical Sciences, Ardabil, Iran